 - It is used in poetry to trick a reader.
-Poets lead their readers to think of an idea then, on the next line, give an idea that conflicts it.
+Poets lead their readers to think of an idea, then move on the next line, giving an idea that conflicts with it.

 - Poets can achieve a fast pace or rhythm by using enjambment.

-- Multiple ideas can be expressed without using semi-colons, periods and commas.
+- Multiple ideas can be expressed without using semi-colons, periods, or commas.